ibm-cloud-docs/containers/cs_benchmarks.md

     ```
     {: pre}
 2. Create a configmap with the `config` and `node` configuration files from the [kube-samples](https://github.com/IBM-Cloud/kube-samples/tree/master/cis-kube-benchmark/cis-1.5/ibm){: external} GitHub repository.
-    1. Download the the `config` and `node` configuration files.
-You can also clone the repository.
+    1. Download the the `config` and `node` configuration files into a local directory that is called `ibm`.
+You can also clone the repository and navigate into the `ibm` directory.
         * [`config` file](https://raw.githubusercontent.com/IBM-Cloud/kube-samples/master/cis-kube-benchmark/cis-1.5/ibm/config.yaml){: external}
         * [`node` file](https://raw.githubusercontent.com/IBM-Cloud/kube-samples/master/cis-kube-benchmark/cis-1.5/ibm/node.yaml){: external}
-    2. Create the configmap by using the `--from-file` flag to specify the directory where your downloaded configuration files are located.
+    2. Create the configmap by using the `--from-file` flag to specify the `ibm` directory where your downloaded the configuration files.
         ```
-        kubectl create cm kube-bench-node -n ibm-kube-bench-test --from-file <./filepath/to/repo>
+        kubectl create cm kube-bench-node -n ibm-kube-bench-test --from-file ibm
         ```
         {: pre}
 3. Create a job to run the benchmark test based on the configurations that you previously created.